DeltaML/federated-learning-poc/data_owner/README.md

 ## Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series that tell you how to get a development env running

-Say what the step will be

 ```
 git clone git@github.com:DeltaML/federated-learning-poc.git